ufgmg/mideast-sidearm-hideaway/README.md

 ## How to work on code for the game

-Assuming you have already forked and cloned the repository and set up the upstream remote (if not, read the sections below):
+1. Fork this repository (click the Fork button on Github).

+2. Clone your forked repository to your computer.

+3. Set up a remote for this (kalgynirae's) repository (you have to do this from Git Bash):

+        $ git remote add kalgynirae git://github.com/kalgynirae/mideast-sidearm-hideaway.git

-1. Download any changes from upstream.
+4. Download any changes from your remotes

-        $ git fetch upstream
+        $ git fetch --all

-2. Start a new branch based on upstream/master.
+5. Start a new branch based on kalgynirae/master.

-        $ git checkout upstream/master
-        $ git checkout -b newbranchname
+        $ git checkout -b newbranchname kalgynirae/master

-3. Start coding!
+6. Start coding!
 Commit often!

-4. Push your commits to your Github repository so others can look at them.
+7. Push your commits to your Github repository so others can look at them.

+        $ git push origin branchname

-### Useful Git commands
+### Other useful Git commands

     # BEST COMMAND EVER
     $ git status